User Tools

 unde_standing_the_distinction_between_a_ealto_and_a_eal_estate

-Understanding the Distinction Between a Realtor and a Real Estate Agent
+Understanding the Difference Between a Realtor & a Real Estate Agent

 A realtor is an accredited professional who acts as a mediator between buyers and vendors of real estate.
 They are members of the National Association of Realtors (NAR) and must adhere to a strict code of ethics.

-Real estate agents are licensed professionals, but they are not NAR members.
+Real estate agents on the other hand are licensed professionals that are not necessarily NAR members.
 Real estate agents and realtors both help clients buy or sell property, but realtors also have access to more resources and opportunities for networking.

 Realtors must also act in their client's best interests.
 This includes being open about potential conflicts of interests and ensuring their clients have the information they require to make informed decisions.